CIBC-Internal/python/Doc/library/re.rst

    Clear the regular expression cache.

-.. exception:: error
+.. exception:: error(msg, pattern=None, pos=None)

    Exception raised when a string passed to one of the functions here is not a valid regular expression (for example, it might contain unmatched parentheses) or when some other error occurs during compilation or matching.
 It is never an error if a string contains no match for a pattern.
+The error instance has the following additional attributes:

+   .. attribute:: msg

+      The unformatted error message.

+   .. attribute:: pattern

+      The regular expression pattern.

+   .. attribute:: pos

+      The index in *pattern* where compilation failed (may be ``None``).

+   .. attribute:: lineno

+      The line corresponding to *pos* (may be ``None``).

+   .. attribute:: colno

+      The column corresponding to *pos* (may be ``None``).

+   .. versionchanged:: 3.5
+      Added additional attributes.

 .. _re-objects: